MysticSheik/IN1000/README.md

-# IN1000
+# IN1000 - Introduction to Object Oriented Programming
-Course work in IN1000 at the University of Oslo